el211/OreoAPI/README.md

 A: No. It is a library.
 If you need a Bukkit plugin, create a separate wrapper module.

 Q: Why do Noop services throw on publish?
 A: Publishing while the messaging layer is disabled is a configuration error.
-Throwing prevents silent message loss and helps surface problems early.
+Throwing an error prevents silent message loss and helps surface problems early.

 API Reference & Javadoc
+If you’ve published Javadocs or documentation:

-Include a link to hosted Javadoc or GitHub Packages if you publish docs.
-If you want, I can generate a short "public API" section listing the primary interfaces and common method signatures.
+Include a link to the hosted Javadoc or GitHub Packages.
+Alternatively, I can generate a quick "public API" section that lists the main interfaces and commonly used method signatures.
+Let me know if you'd like that.
 License
 OreoAPI is released under the MIT License.
-See LICENSE for details.
+See the LICENSE file for details.

 Author
 Oreo Studios
 Contact: support@oreostudios.info

 Acknowledgements
 Built for maintainable cross-instance messaging and persistence across Java services and Minecraft ecosystems.

 Changelog

-See CHANGELOG.md for release notes.
+See the CHANGELOG.md for release notes.

----